Autumn begins to blaze at the mouth of Little Cottonwood Canyon.

 The Wasatch, as well as the Oquirrh Mountains to the west of Salt Lake City, are webbed with trails—the rule of thumb being that where there's fall color, a good hike might be nearby.
 In the Oquirrhs, Butterfield and Middle are two scenic canyons less traveled.
 The Uinta Mountains, just northwest of Salt Lake, hold Utah's highest peak, and are a good place to find fall's pyrotechnics.

 Autumn drama awaits in Provo Canyon about 40 miles south of Salt Lake on I-15, the setting for Robert Redford's resort, Sundance.
 You can take the Heber Valley Railroad (801-654-5601) through this area.

 Logan Canyon, about 90 miles north of Salt Lake and just east of the city of Logan, has a scenic byway, Highway 89, with cliffs, rushing river, aspen groves, and towering firs.
 The canyon road winds 40 miles to Garden City on the shores of Bear Lake and is popular with bicyclists.

 This article was first published in September 1996.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 Mid- to late-September is optimum time to catch the change.
-Pick up maps, AAA Colorado/Utah TourBook, and Triptiks to any of these areas from your local AAA touring counter.
+Pick up maps, AAA Colorado/Utah TourBook, and Triptiks to any of these areas from your local AAA office.

 A worthwhile stop in Salt Lake for the botanical minded: Red Butte Garden & Arboretum at the University of Utah.
-The Autumn Festival takes place there on September 28.
-Call for details: (801) 581-IRIS (4747).
+The Autumn Festival takes place there in late September.
+Call for details: (801) 581-4747.